LisiLisenok/Chime/howto.md

 `state` field is optional with default value set to "running".

 `time zone` field is optional with default value equal to local time zone.
-Time zone applied at scheduler level is default for timers [created](#create-timer] within this scheduler.
+Time zone applied at scheduler level is default for timers [created](#create-timer) within this scheduler.
 [Available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ##### Response.